Workplace productivity statistics for 2022

 In other words, a good productivity percentage means that workers spend:

-What increases productivity?
+What increases productivity? (+ statistics)

-Well, a great start includes the following:
+To name a few examples, a great start to increase your productivity levels includes the following:

 Another equally relevant category refers to the objective conditions in our surroundings, and, if possible, making those conditions optimal for productivity.